alberand/Blog/content/hc-05_connect_to_linux.md

 #### Pairing with device

-power up
-try to connect with android phone
-TODO try out with iPhone

-run bluetoothctl
+First of all, I always try to connect to the HC-05 with Android phone.
+It always a good sign if everything going well.
+So, in case you have one try that.
+Anyway, in the linux run `bluetoothctl`:

 ```shell
 $ sudo bluetoothctl